8emmanuel/data_professional_survey/README.md

 # data_professional_survey
-This is the first Power BI project I was able to complete with the help of online learning from Alex the Analyst and his YouTube tutorials.
+This is the first Power BI project I was able to complete with the help of online teaching from Alex the Analyst and his YouTube tutorials.
 During the course I learned how to do the following:

 - Importing and transforming raw data using Power Query
 - Cleaning and shaping datasets